yogi1308/inventory-application/README.md

 # Library Inventory Management System
 [https://inventory-application-ivory.vercel.app/author](https://inventory-application-ivory.vercel.app)
+Might show an internal server error sometimes because the Neon server where the backend is hosted sleeps and might not respond.

 A full-stack web application for managing a library's book inventory.
 This application allows users to browse, add, edit, and delete books from the inventory.
 It features a clean and intuitive user interface and a robust backend powered by Node.js and PostgreSQL.